5 Awesome places to go during NH school vacation week!

 #4 Museum of Science, Boston

 With the continuous rotation of new exhibits at the MOS, you’ll always see something new when you visit.
-Engage your senses with the new “Chocolate” exhibit (you had me at Chocolate), uncover secrets of the Mona Lisa at the “Da Vinci—The Genius” exhibit or enjoy a few of the 35+ permanent exhibits including the Butterfly Garden, Colossal Fossils, Hall of Human Life, Live Animal Care Center and more.
+Be “wowed” by some of the newest exhibits including nature’s superheroes or Wild Kratts Ocean Adventure or enjoy a few of the 35+ permanent exhibits including the Butterfly Garden, Colossal Fossils, Hall of Human Life, Live Animal Care Center and more.
 Several of the exhibits require entry by reserved time.
 To purchase advance tickets and time slots, visit mos.org.

 #5 New England Aquarium, Boston

 Sure, you’ve been to the Aquarium before—and it’s a ton of fun—but have you ever taken a Behind the Scenes Tour?
 Join an educator for an up-close and personal visit where you can learn what the animals eat, how their tanks are maintained, how sick animals are nursed back to health and other insider tidbits.
 Tours last approximately 45 minutes and are best for kids ages 7 and up.
 Cost is $20 per person plus Aquarium admission which, yes, is a splurge but an experience the kids won’t ever forget!
-In addition to all the regular exhibits, don’t forget about the IMAX showing Humpback Whales, Great White Shark and Galapagos, all in 3D!
+In addition to all the regular exhibits, don’t forget about the IMAX showing Turtle Odyssey, Our Blue Planet and Great White Sharks all in 3D!
 For hours and pricing, visit neaq.org.

 Don’t forget to call your local library and see if you can reserve a pass for vacation week—many offer free and/or discounted admission to a few of the locations listed above.